clottman/cassey-on-eleventy/posts/11ty-on-cloudflare-pages.md

 I've never dealt with this before on Netlify or worried about query strings on assets there for my simple, no-bundler sites, so this was a frustrating surprise!
 I'm sure it is great for making my site speedy-quick for end users, but I would prefer a miniscule-ly slower site that always looks presentable over a very fast but embarrassing site!

 But now that I know about it, I will make sure any other sites I put on Cloudflare use the Auto Cache Buster plugin, and go back to not thinking about this at all, hopefully.

+## WWW settings

+If you want your blog to be available at both myblog.com and also www.myblog.com, make sure to set it up properly in Cloudflare!
+I didn't at first and this was broken for a while but no one really noticed apparently.

+Make sure to do this under your site's Workers & Pages settings, under "Custom Domains".
+You should end up with two entries (at least) here, one for myblog.com, and one for www.myblog.com.
+When you enter the www version, Cloudflare will add the DNS records you need to make it work.

+Note: You _can't_ only add the DNS CNAME or A record yourself, manually, for the www version, and have it work!
+It needs to be set in the Custom Domains area of the Pages configuration as well.